Skip to Content

 Prior to the Costa Concordia disaster of 2012, the muster drill was required to take place within 24 hours of embarkation.
 It must now happen before the ship departs or immediately on departure.

-The time, location and specifics of the muster drill will vary by cruise line.
-Each passenger will be marked off a list when they attend to prove that they have attended the drill.
+The time, location and specifics of the Muster Drill will vary by cruise line.
+Each passenger will be marked off a list when they have attended the Muster Station, to prove they have taken part.

 MSC Status Match Black Card in Theatre